 Dr. Rosenberger has published numerous papers and presented at many regional, national and international meeting on the effects of new host plants on the behavior and ecophysiology of the mountain pine beetle in the Black Hills of South Dakota, on pedagogy and on the integration of faith and science, in addition to his more recent work.
 For more information on Dr. Rosenberger's research, check out the lab website. https://dwrosenberger.wixsite.com/conservation

-Outside the classroom and office, he enjoys birding and has taken multiple trips in the United States, Central America, India, New Zealand and Argentina.
+Outside the university, Dr. Rosenberger enjoys birding and traveling with his family.
 He also loves reading books to his children, gardening and nature photography.

 Dr. Rosenberger is married to Ashley Rosenberger, the Director of Missions at Olivet.
 They are the parents of three young boys, Isaac, Nehemiah, and Levi who love catching frogs, fish, bumble bees, salamanders or anything else they can find on their adventures!